rooseveltframework/teddy/README.md

 Known issues
 ===

-Any pull requests sent over dealing with any of these outstanding issues will graciously be accepted:

 - Teddy is beta software.
 Not many apps have been written using it yet, so it's entirely possible that there will be some significant bugs.
 - Source code view on client-side unit tests is broken in IE10 most likely due to a bug in dependency library vkbeautify.